php-repos/phpkg-documentations/customization.md

 }
 ```

-This configuration keeps track of the packages that have been added to your application,
+This configuration maintains a record of the packages added to your application, along with their versions and repository URLs, streamlining the management of your application's dependencies.
-and their version and URL, so that phpkg can check for `updates`, `remove`, or `build` your application with the correct versions.